 The law regarding possession of cocaine is vast and complex.
 At the Law Office of John P. Guidry, we subject the facts and legal issues surrounding your arrest to a thorough examination.
 The available criminal defenses will vary according to the particular facts and circumstances that are unique to your case.
-To achieve the most favorable resolution to your case, our law office believes that each client's contribution and input is a critical component to this process.
-At your free initial consultation we will immediately begin to examine the facts as they relate to your case and the possible defenses available.
-Let's jump right into some legal issues common to Possession of Cocaine charges.Actual Possession vs. Constructive Possession
+To achieve the most favorable resolution to your case, our law office believes that each client’s contribution and input is a critical component to this process.
+At your free initial consultation, an Orlando cocaine possession lawyer could immediately begin to examine the facts as they relate to your case and the possible defenses available.
+Let’s jump right into some legal issues common to Possession of Cocaine charges.Actual Possession vs. Constructive Possession

 Often, the analysis begins by examining the “type” of possession charged.
 Keep in mind, with a possession of cocaine charge, ownership of the illegal substance has little or often no correlation to the issue of possession .
 If you have been arrested for possession of cocaine Florida’s drug laws do not take into account whether the illegal substance is “owned” by you or another person.
 Florida criminal law is only concerned with whether you were either “actually” or “constructively” in possession of the cocaine.

 Florida case law makes a distinction between actual and constructive possession.
 Actual possession simply means that an individual has been found to have the cocaine or illegal substance on their person.
 A clear example of actual possession is when a person is found to have a baggie containing cocaine in their pocket, hands, mouth, or jacket (of course, we often borrow jackets from friends when we’re cold, never fully searching the jacket for drugs!).